crysqlcleqr/crysqlcleqr/README.md

 ◞◟　𓎟𓎟　 ✦　　𓎟𓎟　　◞◟

-₀₁cuddle + hide ALWAYS ok , ₀₂friend reqs on ponytown or disc ok , ₀₃skin copying is for CLOSE FRIENDS only
+₀₁ cuddle + hide ALWAYS ok

+₀₂ friend reqs on ponytown or disc ok

+₀₃ skin copying is for CLOSE FRIENDS only

+₀₄ skin INSPO ok

+₀₅ source + media mates always welc to int

+₀₆ w2i, offtab most of the time

+₀₇ open 2 conversations usually !!

+₀₈ pls talk to us we no bite :3